darkobits/nr/README.md

   // Type-check and emit type declarations for the project. command('tsc', {
     args: { emitDeclarationOnly: true },
-    // Do not convert flags to kebab-case, which is the default behavior.
+    // Do not convert flags to kebab-case.
     preserveArgumentCasing: true
   });
 };